-As of May 31, 2023 (Sydney time), there are 517,193,126 Ordinary Shares on issue.
-There are no preference shares or redeemable preference shares on issue.
-There are no partly paid shares on issue.
+As of May 31, 2024 (Sydney), there are 518,071,226 Ordinary Shares on issue.
+There are no preference shares, redeemable preference shares or partly paid shares on issue.

 The special voting share was previously issued to TSX Trust in connection with the Plan of Arrangement.
 On March 12, 2020, the special voting share was transferred from TSX Trust to the Company and subsequently bought back and cancelled in accordance with Part 2J of the Corporations Act.
 Notice of the cancellation of the special voting share was provided to the ASX on the cancellation date in accordance with the ASX Listing Rules.